 - In the Server side encryption area, optionally select an encryption method to protect files that Fastly writes to your Amazon S3 bucket.
 Valid values are None, AES-256, and AWS Key Management Service.
 If you select AWS Key Management Service, you'll have to provide an AWS KMS Key ID.
 See Amazon's guide on protecting data using server-side encryption for more information.
-Our discussion of format strings also provides more information.

 - Click the Create button to create the new logging endpoint.